swang41/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image6]

 Finally I split the udacity data and some extra data into training and validation data, and feed them into a generator function where random data augmentation will be applied and suppress the number of data with minor angle.

 Then I trained the model with fit_generator and at eporch 14, I got a model which is able to complete both tracks without leaving the road.

+![alt text][./track1.git]